elizabeth24602/milestone/README.md

 5. Run app.py

 ###Deployment
+####GitHub
-This project was developed using the Cloud9 IDE, committed to git and pushed to GitHub using the built in function within cloud9.
+This project was developed using the GitPod IDE, committed to git and pushed to GitHub.
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
 1. Log into GitHub.
 2. From the list of repositories on the screen, select elizabeth24602/the-swallows.
 3. From the menu items near the top of the page, select Settings.